neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-- `address`ďźAddress to export private key.
+- `address`: Address to export private key.
-- `path`ďźPath to the file used to store the private key.
+- `path`: Path to the file used to store the private key.

 ##### Example